MS059 Evaluations

 - 2020: Activities helped students understand coding processes, with inspiration drawn from peers' work.

 - 2022: In-class coding activities were perceived as less effective, as they mainly involved copying instructor-provided code.
-The use of external platforms like Kaggle was appreciated by some but criticized by others for inefficiency.
+The use of external platforms like Kaggle was appreciated by some and criticized by others for inefficiency.

 Feedback: